Joe4evr/Discord.Addons/src/Discord.Addons.MpGame/Documentation/5-Modules.md

 ### Inheriting a different ModuleBase
 To aid in composability, starting in version 1.2.0, `MpGameModuleBase<>` is decoupled from the `MpGameService<>`.
-So if you wish to combine MpGame with a different ModuleBase (or `ModuleBase<T>` directly), you only need to 1) inject the instance of the service into your module, and 2) override `BeforeExecute()` to get the associated data for that context.
+So if you wish to combine MpGame with a different ModuleBase (or inherit only `ModuleBase<T>` directly), you can do that by
+1. injecting the instance of the service into your module
+2. overriding `BeforeExecute()` where you can call `GetGameData()` to get the associated data for that context.

 [<- Part 4 - Services](4-Services.md) - Modules - [Part 6 - Final step ->](6-FinalStep.md)